opencord/docs/developer/workflows.md

 helm install xos-profiles/rcord-lite -n rcord-lite -f examples/image-tag-candidate.yaml -f examples/imagePullPolicy-IfNotPresent.yaml
 ```

-In some cases is possible to use the helm upgrade command,
+In some cases it is possible to use the `helm` upgrade command,
-but if you made changes to the models we suggest to redeploy everything
+but if you made changes to the XOS models we suggest you redeploy
+everything.

-> Note: if your changes are only in the synchronizer steps, after rebuilding
+> **Note:** if your changes are only in the synchronizer steps, after rebuilding
 > the containers, you can just delete the corresponding POD and kubernetes will
-> restart it with the new image
+> restart it with the new image.

-## Pushing changes to a remote registry
+## Pushing Changes to a Remote Registry

-If you have a remote POD you want to test your changes on, you need to push your
+If you have a remote POD that you want to test your changes on, you
-docker images on a registry that can be accessed from the POD itself.
+need to push your docker images to a registry that can be accessed
+from the POD.

-The way we suggest to do this is via a private docker-registry,
+The way we recommend doing this is via a private docker-registry.
-you can find more informations about what a
+You can find more informations about what a
 docker-registry is [here](../prereqs/docker-registry.md).

 {% include "/partials/push-images-to-registry.md" %}